dovellous/crypto-funding-site/README.md

+# DAO Fund

+DAOFund, a platform that allows people to create and join decentralized autonomous organizations (DAOs) that fund and manage various projects and causes.
+A DAO is a self-governing entity that operates on the blockchain according to a set of rules and smart contracts, without the need for intermediaries or centralized authorities.

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.